Tondam05/Python-tasks/README.md

 # Python-tasks
-Learn python with this small tasks
+Learn Python with these small tasks which is helpful to understand better